manifoldx/typed-sdk/docs/api-8utils.rst

     // BigNumber { _hex: 0x5de9cfc233211c316be4a1eb0fd6d9f8244386a704681310a8f59a4b7cebe2a5 }

-MXW Strings and Cin
+ERC Strings and Gwei
 ###################

 .. _parseMan:

 :sup:`utils` . parseMan ( manifoldString ) |nbsp| `=> BigNumber`
-    Parses the *manifoldString* representation of MXW into a BigNumber instance of the amount of gwei.
+    Parses the *manifoldString* representation of ERC into a BigNumber instance of the amount of gwei.

 .. _formatMan:

 :sup:`utils` . formatMan ( gwei ) |nbsp| `=> string`
-    Formats an amount of *gwei* into a decimal string representing the amount of MXW.
+    Formats an amount of *gwei* into a decimal string representing the amount of ERC.
     The output will always include at least one whole number and at least one decimal place, otherwise leading and trailing 0's will be trimmed.